ecbme4040/e4040-2021spring-project-flug-gl2713-zf2261/README.md

 ## This is a course project on ECBM E4040 Neural Networks & Deep Learning, taught by Prof. Zoran Kostić in Spring 2020 at Columbia University.

 ## Contributors: Guangchen (Eric) Lan, Zhongyuan Fu.
+Project Name: FLUG.

 ## See the 'Final Report.pdf' file for more details.

-## (Re)naming of a project repository shared by multiple students (TODO students)
-Students need to use a 4-letter groupID):
-* Template: e4040-2021Spring-Project-GroupID-UNI1-UNI2-UNI3. -> Example: e4040-2021Spring-Project-MEME-zz9999-aa9999-aa0000.

 # Organization of this directory
 The directory tree is shown below.